huntergdavis/huntergdavis.github.io/_posts/2020-08-07-simulating-solitaire.markdown

 - When you reach level 7, that's the boss level.
 Same rules, but there's only one boss, and they are worth 3*level*value.  (i.e. if the boss is a queen of spades, and the level suit is hearts, and you're playing a level 4 game, the boss is worth (queen)*3*level = 11*3*3 = 99)

 And those are all the rules.
 I've been quite verbose above, it's generally quite simple, simple enough for young children and easy enough to remember when you're stressed, bored, or just can't look at a computer screen any longer.
+Simulator below ->